Hue-Jhan/Multi-Weather-Api/README.md

 <img src="media/wapi_logs.png" align="right" width=350>

 You can connect to the DB manually with ```docker exec -it weather_db psql -U weath_api_logger -d weather_logs``` in the db container terminal, then with ```SELECT * FROM request_logs;``` you can view user info such as IPs, requests, api data, etc.

+You can find more images about the api in the media folder.

 # 💻 Code & APIs